Catalan Opening

 History and Notable Players

-The earliest known analysis of this opening dates back to Barcelona 1929, by Savielly Tartakower.
-The opening is named after Catalonia.
-It arises from the Indian Defense Systems.
-Among the most prolific practitioners on the White side are Ivan Farago (564 games), Svetozar Gligoric (492 games), Loek Van Wely (471 games).
-On the Black side, notable exponents include Anatoly Karpov (468 games), Viktor Korchnoi (458 games), Ivan Farago (413 games).
+The earliest known analysis dates to Barcelona 1929, by Savielly Tartakower.
+The name traces to Catalonia.
+It arises from the Nimzo-Indian and Queen's Indian.
+Among the most prolific White practitioners are Ivan Farago (564 games), Svetozar Gligoric (492 games), Loek Van Wely (471 games).
+Black-side regulars include Anatoly Karpov (468 games), Viktor Korchnoi (458 games), Ivan Farago (413 games).

 Main Lines and Variations